Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Finding a Supervisor

 Finding a supervisor effectively means finding a job or internship as a CSAC candidate.
-It’s standard practice for local employers to hire for trainee or internship positions with the goal of fostering CSAC candidates through the supervised period required to become certified.
-In Virginia, this is referred to as a residency, similar to what you’d find in advanced healthcare professions.
-The residency represents the beginning of what often becomes a longterm career with that employer.
+It’s standard practice for local employers to hire for trainee or internship positions to foster CSAC candidates through the supervised experience period required to become certified.
+In Virginia, many employers structure these positions similarly to residencies in healthcare professions, representing the beginning of what often becomes a long-term career with that employer.

 You may develop relationships with area employers throughout Virginia as part of the field experience you get in your bachelor’s program.
-It’s not uncommon for this to lead to residency positions.
+It’s not uncommon for this to lead to supervised experience positions.

 Otherwise, you can check the Board’s supervisor database.
 But no matter where you find a supervisor, they’ll need to meet specific qualifications set forth by the Board.